oracle-livelabs/database/ahf/ahf-autoupgrade-install/ahf-autoupgrade-install.md

 To obtain the fullest capabilities of Oracle Autonomous Health Framework (AHF), install it as **root**.

-Oracle Autonomous Health Framework maintains Access Control Lists (ACLs) to determine which users are allowed access.
-By default, the **Grid home** owner and **Oracle home** owners have access to their respective diagnostics.
-No other users can perform diagnostic collections.

 If Oracle Autonomous Health Framework is already installed, then reinstalling performs an upgrade to the existing location.

 1. Switch to **root** user.